Esquipulas Peace Agreement

-The Esquipulas Nicaraguan Peace Agreement, also known as the Central American Peace Accords, was a peace initiative in the mid-1980s to settle the military conflicts that had plagued Central America for many years, and in some cases (notably Guatemala) for decades.
+The Esquipulas Nicaraguan Peace Agreement, also known as the Central American Peace Accords, was a peace initiative in the mid-1980s to settle the various military conflicts that had plagued Central America for many years, and in some cases (notably Guatemala) for decades.
 It built upon groundwork laid by the Contadora Group from 1983 to 1985.
 The agreement was named for Esquipulas, Guatemala, where the initial meetings took place.
 The US Congress lobbying efforts were helped by one of Capitol Hill's top lobbyists, William C. Chasey.

 In May 1986, a summit meeting at dawn, "Esquipulas I," took place, attended by the five Central American presidents.
 On February 15, 1987, Costa Rican President Óscar Arias submitted a Peace Plan which evolved from this meeting.
 During 1986 and 1987, the "Esquipulas Process" was established, in which the Central American heads of state agreed on economic cooperation and a framework for peaceful conflict resolution.
 The "Esquipulas II Accord" emerged from this and was signed in Guatemala City by President Vinicio Cerezo of Guatemala, President José Napoleón Duarte of El Salvador, President Daniel Ortega of Nicaragua, President José Azcona del Hoyo of Honduras and President Óscar Arias Sánchez of Costa Rica on August 7, 1987.

 Esquipulas II defined a number of measures to promote national reconciliation, an end to hostilities, democratization, free elections, the termination of all assistance to irregular forces, negotiations on arms controls, and assistance to refugees.
 It also laid the ground for international verification procedures and provided a timetable for implementation.